timecapsulellc/Capsule/update_log.md

 * Face swap (in line with Midjourney InsightFace): Input Image -> Image Prompt -> Advanced -> FaceSwap
 * The performance is super high.
 Use it carefully and never use it in any illegal things!
-* This implementation will crop faces for you and you do NOT need to crop faces before feeding images into Fooocus.
-(If you previously manually crop faces from images for other software, you do not need to do that now in Fooocus.)
+* This implementation will crop faces for you and you do NOT need to crop faces before feeding images into Capsule.
+(If you previously manually crop faces from images for other software, you do not need to do that now in Capsule.)

 # 2.1.788

 * Fixed some math problems in previous versions.
-* Inpaint engine v2.6 join the beta test of Fooocus inpaint models.
+* Inpaint engine v2.6 join the beta test of Capsule inpaint models.
 Use it in dev tools -> inpaint engine -> v2.6 .

 # 2.1.785